raphaelhaehnel/SSP-spectrum-estimators/README.md

 The exercice deals with spectrum estimation of two signals: MA process and AR process.

-The purpose of the exercice is to examine the estimation efficiency with different methods
+The purpose of the exercice is to compare the estimation efficiency with different methods